Graduate Scholars in A/P/A Archives

 As the Graduate Scholar in A/P/A Archives, Amita worked on the Documentary Heritage Archives Survey, identifying existing and potential archival collections relating to the history of A/P/A communities in New York City.
-She curated A is for Arab a traveling exhibition featuring items from the Jack G. Shaheen Archive, and edited the accompanying publication.
+She curated A is for Arab, a traveling exhibition featuring items from the Jack G. Shaheen Archive, and edited the accompanying publication.

 Y.H.
 Nancy Ng Tam, 2008-10

-At the A/P/A Institute, Ng Tam worked on the Documentary Heritage Project, surveyed collections relating to the New York A/P/A community.
+At the A/P/A Institute, Ng Tam worked on the Documentary Heritage Project, which surveyed collections relating to the New York A/P/A community.
 She has also assisted on a range of projects relating to A/P/A Archives, including processing the George Yuzawa Papers, sorting of the Yoshio Kishi / Irene Yah Ling Sun Collection, and managing the active files of the East Coast Asian American Art Project.